cloudmesh-community/book/chapters/data/mongodb.md

 its driver PyMongo, its object-document mapper MongoEngine, and the Flask-PyMongo micro-web framework that make MongoDB more attractive and user-friendly.

-## Learning Outcome

-The learning outcome of this paper is to equip the readers with a basic MongoDB knowledge, as well as on how to use the PyMongo driver in conjunction with this NoSQL database.
-Other than the aforementioned, the reader will be introduced to some basic functionalities of the MongoEngine, an Object-Document mapper, and Flask-Mongo, a micro-web framework.

 ## MongoDB